Kirkland Transportation Safety Action Plan

 Intersection Near-Miss Analysis and Recommendations

-The City’s consultant will collect and analyze video data from select signalized intersections with a history of severe crashes, focusing on near-miss incidents involving people walking, rolling, and bicycling.
-The analysis will summarize behavior patterns and contributing factors, and it will identify engineering countermeasure recommendations to improve intersection safety.
+The City’s consultant collected and analyzed video data from select signalized intersections with a history of severe crashes, focusing on near-miss incidents involving people walking, rolling, and bicycling.
+The analysis summarized behavior patterns and contributing factors, and identified engineering countermeasure recommendations to improve intersection safety.

 Citywide Crash Analysis and Recommendations

-Citywide crash data over the past five years will be analyzed for trends, focusing on various factors such as crash severity, type, location, time of day, pedestrian and bicyclist involvement, human behavioral factors, and contributing circumstances.
-Any patterns identified which relate to roadway design, including crash rates, severity, and contributing factors will be paired with recommendations for safety improvements specific to intersections and road segments.
+Citywide crash data over the past five years was analyzed for trends, focusing on various factors such as crash severity, type, location, time of day, pedestrian and bicyclist involvement, human behavioral factors, and contributing circumstances.
+Patterns related to roadway design, including crash rates, severity, and contributing factors were identified and paired with recommendations for safety improvements specific to intersections and road segments.

 Speed Data Collection and Analysis

-Vehicle speed data has already been collected for approximately 90 arterial and collector roadway segments throughout Kirkland under typical weather conditions over a 48-hour period.
+Vehicle speed data was collected for approximately 90 arterial and collector roadway segments throughout Kirkland under typical weather conditions over a 48-hour period.
 The data has been processed for various measurements, such as the 85th percentile (defined as the speed which 85% of drivers are driving at or below), average speed, and pace.
-The findings will be used as an input into the speed limit setting policy currently under development.
+The findings were used as an input into the speed limit setting policy.

 Speed Limit Setting Policy and Speed Limit Evaluation Tool

-A key outcome of the plan is a context-sensitive, data-driven approach to setting speed limits within Kirkland utilizing the Safe System Approach.
-Currently under development is a speed limit evaluation tool, an objective means to evaluate many factors above and beyond the 85th percentile speeds, including land use context, crash history, driveway spacing, roadway geometry, and more, to help engineers study and set appropriate speed limits.
-The inputs and output of this speed limit evaluation tool, in combination with an iterative decision-making process, will be formally documented and proposed for adoption by City Council as an update to Kirkland’s existing speed limit policy.
-Speed limits would not change on every Kirkland street overnight; instead, the policy update will outline a process for speed limits throughout the city to be evaluated.
-Implementation of speed limit changes would be opportunistically incorporated into capital improvement projects as they are planned and designed and would be formally approved by Council.
+A key outcome of the plan was a new approach to setting speed limits within Kirkland utilizing the Safe System Approach.
+The speed limit evaluation tool provided as part of the project represents an objective means to evaluate many factors above and beyond the 85th percentile speeds on arterial streets, including land use context, crash history, driveway spacing, roadway geometry, and more, to help engineers study and set appropriate speed limits.
+The speed limit setting policy update outlines a process for speed limits to be evaluated on arterial streets and sets a local default speed limit of 20 mph for local streets.
+An implementation strategy for speed limit changes is in development and will be formally reviewed and approved by City Council.
+Speed limits are enforceable once appropriate signage is installed per RCW 46.61.415.